SSM-700K C-Star: Development history

 During the 1970s, the Republic of Korea Navy decided to import Exocet anti-ship missiles to deter North Korea's naval provocations.
 Considering the fact that the Korean People's Navy was then and now mostly composed of multiple small to midsize ships, a cheap, small guided anti-ship missile was proposed.
 In 1978, the Korean Agency for Defense Development (ADD) started the development of the Hae Ryong anti-ship missile, and by 1987, the ROK Navy approved for the mass production of the missiles.
 But the Hae Ryong was fitted with a semi-active laser guidance system, limiting its tactical capability during bad weather.
-Additional pressure from the United States ultimately resulted in the project's termination.
+Additional pressure from the United States ultimately led to the project's termination.

 In 1990, the problem of large proportions of the defense budget going into buying anti-ship missiles from foreign countries was brought up.
 The ROK Navy ordered the ADD to develop a missile that was on par with or better in performance than the Harpoon Block 1C missile.
 The new missile was codenamed Haeseong, and research of the following core missile technologies was started in 1996.